ufidon/netpro/projects/proj1/README.md

 Justify your selection and answers for all the questions.

 - Which server architecture will you select?
+- What communication protocol is needed?
+How to design it?
 - Which message framing scheme will you select?
 - What data structures will you use?
 - How to divide the game logic between the clients and the server?